-When you arrive at Keats School, you should have an understanding of what your goals are for learning the Mandarin language.
+When you arrive at Keats School, you should understand what your goals are for learning the Mandarin language.
 Lay them out on the table, create a list of goals you want to reach and ones you think are achievable.

 When you meet with your teacher, go over these goals.
-Your teacher will then be able to create a custom learning plan on how to study Chinese to reach these goals.
+Your teacher will then create a custom learning plan on how to study Chinese to reach these goals.

 This tip for learning Mandarin goes along with tip #1.

 Before you start at Keats, have an idea of what you want to cover.
-If your goal is to learn basic Mandarin, maybe you will want to cover the four tones in Mandarin, or the different characters to be able to read the language.
-If you don’t want to focus on reading, instead speaking, you might want to focus on the most basic questions, sentences and conversations to know and understand.
+If your goal is to learn basic Mandarin, maybe you will want to cover the four tones in Mandarin or the different characters to read the language.
+If you don’t want to focus on reading instead of speaking, you might want to focus on the most basic questions, sentences, and conversations to know and understand.